Veso-P/Travel-Blog/README.md

     2. description - validator for min length of 200 characters is used

 D. A form for editng a blog with three fields is used:
-    1. blog title (name) - validator for min length of 6 characters is used
+    1. blog title (name) - validator for min length of 6 characters is used.
-    2. image source (imagePath) - validator for min length of 6 characters is used
+    2. image source (imagePath) - validator for min length of 6 characters is used.
-    2. description - validator for min length of 200 characters is used
+    2. description - validator for min length of 200 characters is used.

 E. A form for writing a comment with one field is used.

+Usage of Guards (CanActivate):
+1) AuthGuard is used to protect the links (create/edit page, user profile pages) from unauthenticated user.
+2) AuthGaurdTwo is used to protect the links (login, register) from authenticated user.

+Auth Service:
+is used to keep the operations needed for registering, logging-in, logging-out, and checking the current authentication status.

 Usage of Models:
 A. User Model consisting of email, password, token, and token expiration.
 B. Blog Model consisting of id, name, descriptoin, image source, date of cration, creator ID and array of comments.

+Using of bcrypt for additional hasihg of the tokens.

 (TO BE EDITED)